The Secret Reason You Should Eat Peanut Butter Before Bed

 3. Watch out for sugar, trans fats, and additives

 Sugar is often added to peanut butter.
 Whether white sugar, agave, honey, or raw cane sugar, sugar is still sugar.
 Sugar is full of carbohydrates – see rule number 2.
 Also, we use the highest organic quality of peanuts and process them in the best possible way, which makes sure they retain their full nutritional kick.

-Do you want to maximize your muscle building workout or are you about to lose weight?
-Great!
-Then we have just the thing for you: our free body check.
+Want to maximize your muscle building workout or looking to lose weight?
+Go you!
+We have just the thing for you: our free Body Check.
 Define your goals, calculate your BMI and receive individually tailored nutrition and training tips.